e-kwsm/nwchem-wiki/Guidelines-for-Authors.md

 includes the user manual, tutorials and common practices, as well as programmer references, as well as other useful information.
 In order to make this wiki as useful as possible to the NWChem community a certain level of consistency of style is useful.
-To asist with this and beause of the nature of the subject matter of this specific wiki a number of tools and extensions have been selected to help document relevant aspects.
+To assist with this and because of the nature of the subject matter of this specific wiki a number of tools and extensions have been selected to help document relevant aspects.
 These tools and suggestions for their use will be discussed